jumphone/BEER/README.md

 # Reference:

-Feng Zhang, Yu Wu, Weidong Tian*; A novel approach to remove the batch effect of single-cell data, Cell Discovery, 2019 (in press)
+Feng Zhang, Yu Wu, Weidong Tian*; A novel approach to remove the batch effect of single-cell data, Cell Discovery, 2019, https://doi.org/10.1038/s41421-019-0114-x

 ### Differences between the latest version and the manuscript version